oracle/node-oracledb/doc/src/user_guide/plsql_execution.rst

-application can manually check for these messages using the :ref:`warning <execwarning>` property of the :ref:`result object <resultobject>` in :meth:`connection.execute()` or :meth:`connection.executemany()`.
+application can manually check for these messages using the :ref:`warning <execwarning>` property of the :ref:`result object <resultobject>` in :meth:`connection.execute()` or :meth:`connection.executeMany()`.
 A subsequent query from a table like ``USER_ERRORS`` will show more details.
 For example:

 .. code-block:: javascript